lazou/Loki/readme.md

 _If using a custom release from this fork, read the release notes carefully first._

-__Credits to Wuffles for this app.__
+__Credits to Wufflez for this app.__
-(I just followed along the ride for a while, as a result of curiousity about Valheim/Unity internal workings more than anything.
+(I just followed along the ride for a while, as a result of curiousity about Valheim/Unity internal workings more than anything else.
 WPF is not my cup of tea and a bit away from my comfort zone to be honest).

 # Loki - Valheim Character Editor